piacz/Rules-Per-App/README.md

 ```bash
 npm install
 ```
-  3. Configure enviroment variables according to the instructions on each Readme file on the Client and Api.
+  3. Configure enviroment variables according to the instructions on each Readme file from the Client and Api.
 Finally, start on each one of them.
 ```bash
 npm start
 ```